 #22- Death Valley National Park (California -Nevada)

 The border of California and Nevada is the birthplace of a national park established in 1933.
-Each year more than 1500000 visitors come to Death Valley national forest.
+Each year more than 1500000 visitors come to Death Valley United States park.
 It is close to California, Lone Pine, Nevada, and Beatty.
 Death Valley National Park is the house of different animals and plants such as coyotes, bighorn sheep, Joshua tree, and shad scale.
 You can explore Death Valley National Park in your car or bicycle.
 The Saline Valley has different hot springs pools, so do not miss the northeast part of this valley.
 Put yourself in the warm hands of the hot springs, and enjoy the warmth of the water.
 Death Valley wilderness area during winter could be dangerous so take care.
 The name of this park to take after a group of people lost here in 1849-1850.

 #23- Hawaii Volcanoes National Park (Hawaii)

-The kingdom of volcanoes holds a beautiful national forest like a hidden gem.
+The kingdom of volcanoes holds a beautiful like a hidden gem.
 This invaluable treasure, which is located in Hawaii established in 1916, is called Hawaii Volcanoes National Park.
 This most visited park is surrounded by two acting volcanoes and volcanoes that shaped Hawaii.
 Hawaii Volcanoes National Park provides scientific information about the birth of Hawaii.
 Do not forget to visit historical places such as Ainapo Trail, Volcano House, and Ainahou Ranch.
 The cultural and geological landscapes of Hawaii Volcanoes National Park attract tourists from different parts of the wide world.
 As Hawaii Volcanoes National Park welcomes you 24-hours a day, you can enjoy the glory of the glowing lava.
 Do not close your eyes to this picturesque park.

 #24- Rocky Mountain National Park (Colorado)

 Rocky Mountain National Park covers over 265 acres and was established 101 years ago.
-This fabulous park is visited by over 4 million visitors annually.
+This fabulous park is visited by over 4 million passengers annually.
 The elated mountains, fantastic wildlife, great environment, and alpine lakes are Rocky Mountain National Park’s main characteristics.
 You may join Rocky Mountain National Park via Estes Park or the entrance of the Grand Lake.
 If you drive non-stop, you may find yourself in Rocky Mountain National Park after 2 hours.
 The best view of the Rocky Mountains National Park is represented from June to the beautiful September.
 If you want to avoid the crowd in this scenic park, do not miss it in April.